 Have you ever wondered what goes with setting up a good photo booth for your party?
-What you should bring, what you shouldn’t?
+What you should or shouldn’t bring?
 How many pictures can I get?
-What can I do to make the picture stand out?
+What can be done to make the picture stand out?
 Look no further.
-Here is some advice, bring whatever you want, take as many photos as you want, and just be you.

-When I get hired to use my photo booth it is usually for a huge occasion.
-I have been hired to take pictures of the Marine Corps Ball, the Dallas Cowboy Cheerleaders at a birthday party, along with every major Dallas mascot you can imagine, the Shriners hospital, and many others too numerous to mention.
-The one thing every one of my clients have in common, the event they hire me for is a big deal to them, therefore it is a big deal to me.
+When I get hired to use my photo booth, it is usually for a huge occasion.
 Sometimes, I bring the props and backgrounds, other times they do.
 It just depends on how everyone wants to do it.
+Over the years, I have been hired to take pictures of the Marine Corps Ball, the Dallas Cowboy Cheerleaders at a birthday party, along with every major Dallas mascot you can imagine, the Shriners hospital, and many others too numerous to mention.
+The one thing every client has in common is that the event they hire me for is a big deal to them; therefore, it is a big deal to me.

 Over the years, I have developed my skills so much that I had to get the perfect printer.
-Did I say it was fast, it is fast, I can get you your picture in seconds vs. minutes.
-Which brings me to my next point, you have to have a good printer, if you don’t, the picture will not last and I want my pictures to last a life time.
+And when I say it was fast, it is fast!
+I can print your picture in seconds versus the several minutes other printers take.
+Which brings me to my next point, you must have a good printer.
+If you don’t, the picture will not last and I want my pictures to last a lifetime.

 One of the main things I love about my photo booth are my customers.
-It never fails, in the beginning, only a few people participate, but by the time I have to go, we have so many people participating.
-I can’t keep up with everyone, which is a good thing.
+It never fails, in the beginning, only a few people participate and want their pictures taken.
+By the end of the evening, we have so many people participating that I can’t keep up with everyone, which is a good thing!
 I also make sure every person in that photo has their own personal picture.
-It was kind of fun when I shot with the Dallas Cowboy Cheerleaders, all my customers were taking them and asking for the girl’s autograph.
+I had so much fun when I shot with the Dallas Cowboy Cheerleaders.
+All of my customers were taking pictures and asking for the cheerleader’s autographs.

-If you want your next party to stand out, hire a photo booth, not only because it is fun, it is a great way for memories to be shared after the party is over and for years to come.
+If you want your next party to stand out, hire a photo booth.
+Not only because it is fun, but it is also a great way for memories to be shared after the party is over and for years to come.